yanghun-park/PowerShell-Token-Analyzer/README.md

 Start!
+Start!
+1. Open the editor and open file "Token_Analysis.py"
+2. Change the parameter value in the main( ) function.
-1. python Token_Analysis.py
+2. python Token_Analysis.py
-2. Enter the number of files to partition
+3. Enter the number of files to partition
-3. Please wait
+4. Please wait
-4. Verify the generated csv file
+5. Verify the generated csv file

 Tools